Pan-European identity: Formation

 Aspects of an emerging "European identity" in popular culture may be seen in the introduction of "pan-European" competitions such as the Eurovision Song Contest (since 1956), the UEFA European Championship (since 1958) or, more recently, the European Games (2015).
 In these competitions, it is still teams or representatives of the individual nations of Europe that are competing against one another, but a "European identity" many argued to arise from the definition the "European" participants (often loosely defined, e.g. including Morocco, Israel and Australia in the case of the Eurovision Song Contest), and the emergence of "cultural rites" associated with these events.

 In the 1990s and 2000s, participation in the Eurovision Song Contest was to some extent perceived as a politically significant confirmation of nationhood and of "belonging to Europe" by the then-recently independent nations of Eastern Europe.

 Pan-European events not organised along national lines include the European Film Awards, presented annually since 1988 by the European Film Academy to recognize excellence in European cinematic achievements.
 The awards are given in over ten categories, of which the most important is the Film of the year.
 They are restricted to European cinema and European producers, directors, and actors.

 The Ryder Cup golf competition is a biennial event, originally between a British and an American team, but since 1979 admitting continental European players to form a "Team Europe".
 The flag of Europe was used to represent "Team Europe" since 1991, but reportedly most European participants preferred to use their own national flags.

 There have also been attempts to use popular culture for the propagation of "identification with the EU" on the behalf of the EU itself.
 These attempts have proven controversial.
 In 1997, the European Commission distributed a comic strip titled The Raspberry Ice Cream War, aimed at children in schools.
 The EU office in London declined to distribute this in the UK, due to an expected unsympathetic reception for such views.
 Captain Euro, a cartoon character superhero mascot of Europe, was developed in the 1990s by branding strategist Nicolas De Santis to support the launch of the Euro currency.

 In 2014, London branding think tank, Gold Mercury International, launched the Brand EU Centre, with the purpose of solving Europe's identity crisis and creating a strong brand of Europe.

-There have been proposals to create a European Olympic Team, which would break with the existing organisation through National Olympic Committees.
+In 2005, the Institut Aspen France proposed the creation of a European Olympic Team, which would break with the existing organisation through National Olympic Committees.

 In 2007, European Commission President Romano Prodi suggested that EU teams should carry the European flag, alongside the national flag, at the 2008 Summer Olympics – a proposal which angered eurosceptics.
 According to Eurobarometer surveys, only 5% of respondents think that a European Olympic team would make them feel more of a 'European citizen'.